scotws/tinkasm/docs/MANUAL.md

 pass, modifying what needs to be changed, and then appending the processed line to the new list.

+### Known Issues

+There is currently no way to load the quotation mark character directly without having to enter the hex value by hand (`lda.# '"'` or such will not work).

 ## SOURCES AND THANKS